 The Permittees are coordinating the HHW program with the Pesticide and Mercury Plans to ensure that these materials are safely and properly disposed of.
 The key messages are provided through printed materials, as well as the Web site.
-(L4)
+(L2, L3, L4)

-• Since 2003-2004, over 1,834 pounds of mercury have been collected at the HHW center; most of this was collected in 2008-2009.
+• Since 2003-2004, over 1,901 pounds of mercury have been collected at the HHW Facility; most of this was collected in 2008-2009.